Giovanni Francesco Bassotti

-Giovanni Francesco Bassotti (1600 in Assisi – 1665) was an Italian painter of the Baroque period.
+Giovanni Francesco Bassotti (1600 – 1665) was an Italian painter of the Baroque period.

 Biography

-He was born in Perugia around 1600 to a family of painters originally from Assisi.
+He was born in Assisi, Perugia around 1600 to a family of painters originally from Assisi.
 He got his first lessons of art from his grandfather.
 He was then sent to Rome, but Lione Pascoli, from whom we learned this information did not mention the name of the artist to whom Bassotti was apprenticed.
 But was prolific in Perugia.

 He painted the Annunciation in the church of S. Angelo della Pace dell'Alessi; another Annunciation in the church of Santa Maria del Popolo (after 1626, disappeared with the deconsecration of the church); a Nativity of the Virgin in the Church of the Suffrage; an Annunciation in the Ranieri chapel in the basilica of San Pietro; a Flagellation of Christ in the church of the nuns of Sant'Agnese; a Birth of the Baptist in the oratory of the confraternity of St. John the Baptist; a painting representing St. Dominic Carried by the Virgin to Soriano, in the church of the Convertite (dated 1647, dispersed).